funxiun/viewplan/README.md

 ## Viewplan

-Viewplan is a Python script for generating telescope viewing plans for amateur astronomers.
+Viewplan is a Python3 script for generating telescope viewing plans for amateur astronomers.

 You specify the time and location for the viewing, and what sort of objects you're interested in; the program selects a list of viewable objects for the specified time and location, and generates a viewing plan with azimuth, altitude, and other information for each target.